FelixAugenstein/watson-assistant-phone-integration/README.md

 ![Agent create](readme_images/agent-create.png)

-2. For type select `Speech+SMS`, give it a name, put in your (Twilio) phone number and SMS-Provider, user name, password and SMS-URL provide your previously generated (Twilio) Account SID, Auth Token and the Twilio API `https://api.twilio.com`.
+2. For type select `Speech+SMS`, give it a name, put in your (Twilio) phone number and - under SMS-Provider - put in a user name, password and SMS-URL.
+Therefore, use your previously generated (Twilio) Account SID, Auth Token and the Twilio API `https://api.twilio.com`.

 ![Agent info](readme_images/agent-info.png)